 The series shifted to the Pacific Coliseum for Game 3 where Canucks fans were handed white towels prior to the game.
-They waved them furiously and triumphantly to welcome their hometown heroes.
+They waved them furiously to welcome their hometown heroes.
 The Canucks were inspired and went on to eliminate the Blackhawks in five games.

 The Canucks ran out of miracles in the Stanley Cup Finals.
 Against the powerhouse New York Islanders, the Canucks fought hard, but didn’t have the talent to match the Islanders.
 Not even the spectacular goaltending of Richard Brodeur couldn’t save the Canucks as they were swept out by the Islanders.
 However, the 1982 Canucks are still fondly remembered by British Columbians, as they got their first taste of playoff success.

 In 1983, after the New Jersey Devils were destroyed 13-4 by the Edmonton Oilers, Wayne Gretzky called the Devils a “Mickey Mouse organization.”
 Four years later, the Devils were in the playoffs and went on a surprising playoff run.